 “The kind of GPUs we require are not the kind optimal for gaming: we need more power, and especially much more memory,” says Nachev.
 “Not only do we need these high memory, high performance, highly customisable GPUs, we also need to have them installed within systems that enable us to operate in parallel across processing units”

-While it takes time for complex modelling systems to enter clinical practice—the evaluative and regulatory processes are slow—Nachev and his team can use powerful GPUs to optimise the operations of existing systems, helping make the hospital run better.
+While it takes time for complex computational modelling systems to enter clinical practice—the evaluative and regulatory processes are slow—Nachev and his team can use powerful GPUs to optimise the operations of existing systems, helping make the hospital run better.